-It’s not the most comforting of thoughts, feeling inflammation kick in and knowing that a bout of arthritic pain might be just around the corner.
+It’s not the most comforting of thoughts, feeling inflammation kick in and knowing that a bout of arthritis might be just around the corner.
 But, to take a bit of the burden off, you’re in luck.
 At least if you like to enjoy a tasty beverage now and then.
 There are many anti-inflammatory drinks that can do wonders for arthritis patients by reducing joint pain and inflammation.
 Here are the top anti-inflammatory drinks you need to know about.

-Many raw and veggie fruit juices
+Raw and veggie fruit juices for arthritis

 Fruit juice can offer a number of benefits — refreshment on a hot day, ample servings of Vitamin C, a quick sugar buzz — but for arthritis patients, the real benefit comes down to free radicals.
 A glass of carrot juice can help offset the negative inflammatory effects of free radicals in your body.
 The same can be said for tomato juice, orange and pineapple juices, and any other fruits and veggies that have high antioxidant properties.
 The one thing you need to watch out for here, however, is sugars — make sure you aren’t consuming too much sugar in your fruit juices, particularly if they are made from concentrate and/or contain high fructose corn syrup.
 Whenever you can, opt for all-natural, fresh-squeezed juice straight out of the bottle.
 Or, better yet, get yourself a juicer and make it fresh yourself!